LogtalkDotOrg/logtalk-for-vscode/README.md

 - Indentation after new line
 - Built-in directive, method and predicate template auto-completion
-- Auto-complete recursive parameters: When '.'(dot) occurs as first non-space character, this extension will repeat the nearest above head of clause and automatically change the parameters if possible.
+- Auto-complete recursive parameters: When `.` (dot) occurs as first non-space character, this extension will repeat the nearest above head of clause and automatically change the parameters if possible.

-> Note: Relations between entities use choice snippets. 'orel' triggers object relation choices and 'crel' for category.
-There is only one relation between protocols 'extends', so 'ext' will trigger the snippet.
+Note: Relations between entities use choice snippets: `orel` triggers object relation choices and `crel` for category.
+There is only one relation between protocols, 'extends', so `ext` will trigger the snippet.

-> The snippets for built-ins all are triggered by natural prefix, i.e. ':- public' triggers ':- public()' directive.
-You needn't to type all characters to show up the suggestion list.
+The snippets for built-ins all are triggered by natural prefix, i.e. `:- public` triggers `:- public()` directive.
+You don't need to type all characters to show up the suggestion list.

-> Refter to the table below for other snippets:
+Refer to the table below for other snippets:

 |    Prefix | Description                          |
 | --------: | ------------------------------------ |